TeejMcSteez/LocalTextLLM/README.md

 5. Display ChatID's for specific somewhere

 6. Add a way to group chat or tell the AI to make it readable instead of just a wall of text

+## Misc

+1. Turn of hover bg change so lets the user know that the buttons are off